 The Investment Manager continues to strengthen its approach to ESG issues.
-Further detail regarding the Investment Manager's approach to ESG issues can be found on page 10.

 To minimise the direct impact of its activities the Company offers electronic communications where acceptable to reduce the volume of paper it uses and uses Carbon Balanced paper manufactured at a FSC accredited mill to print its financial reports.
 Vegetable based inks are used in the printing process where appropriate.